deepdivedan/codeathon2018/rules-guidelines.md

 Coding can begin on Friday, March 16th at 8:00pm MST.
 Your final commit must be submitted by Sunday, March 18th at 12:00pm MST.
 Committing code after noon on Sunday may disqualify your team.

+Each team will be given about 15 minutes on Sunday afternoon to show off your code to our panel of judges.
+Your team must stop committing to the repo at 12:00 MST, but you may continue working on the _presentation_ of your work to the judges until you meet with them (i.e. making elevator pitches, descriptions, or even a slide show if you wish).

+Teams must present their application in whatever state it is in at 12:00pm!
+So, for instance, if your last commit at noon still results in an app that is not operational, that’s how you'll need to present it.

 ## Winning
 The winning prototype will be selected by a panel of judges and announced on Sunday after demonstrations.
 The 1st, 2nd and 3rd place teams will receive cash prizes.